microsoft/thrifty/README.md

 the `android.support.annotation` package.
 Similarly, specifying `androidx` will use analogous annotations from `androidx.annotation`.

 ## Thanks
+`--experimental-kt-generate-server` enabled code generation for the server portion of a thrift service.
+You can use this to implement a thrift server with the same benefits as the kotlin client: no runtime surprises thanks to structs being always valid by having nullability guarantees and unions represented as sealed classes.
+See

+### Thanks

 Thrifty owes an enormous debt to Square and the Wire team; without them, this project would not exist.
 Thanks!
 An equal debt is owed to Facebook and Apache for developing and opening Thrift to the world.